The Linux “which” Command

 Visit Dracula Servers and experience reliable VPS hosting without breaking the bank.

-Advanced Usage of the which
+Advanced Usage of the which Command

-Using which
+Using which with Aliases

 In many Linux environments, commands can be aliased to different executables.
-The which
+The which command can help you determine if a command is an alias:

 alias grep='grep --color=auto'